SkyLundy/Fluency-Translation/README.md

 ```

 ### Additional Methods
 Fluency includes tools to make working with translation and building a multi-language site easier, faster, and more standards/SEO compliant.
-The following methods are available:
+In addition to `Fluency::translate()`, the following methods are available:

 - `Fluency::apiUsage()` - This returns the current API usage
 - `Fluency::languageList()` - This gets all languages DeepL translates from and to.
 - `Fluency::currentLanguageIsoCode()` - This returns the current language ISO code as a string
 - `Fluency::altLanguageMetaTags()` - This returns a string of alternate language HTML meta tags.
 The ISO code is provided by DeepL, the URLs are as configured for each page in ProcessWire.
 See example below.
+- `Fluency::getClientBootData()` - This is the method that is used by Fluency in the Admin when a page is being edited.
+It provides a structured object containing information about both the source and target languages, as well as all of the UI strings that are used.

 Examples:
 Adding this to your document head markup: